 Visit number: 3

 Prison type: Category B Local

-Prisoners highly rated support for families, including: family days (‘excellent’); in-cell phones; information videos for family members showing life inside the prison; Storybook Dads, which allows prisoners to make films of themselves reading bedtime stories for their children; and a supportive attitude if families are delayed on long journeys.
-The prisoner-led Inside TV, which helps keep prisoners informed, the 24-hour peer advice line (using the in-cell phones), and the wide range of peer support workers, including the buddy support system for those with social care needs, were also praised, as was a comprehensive approach to prisoner representation and consultation, and education.
-The on-wing kiosk system, known here as ‘ATMs’, allowing prisoners to order canteen and budget for themselves, submit applications and book visits, as appointments, was also highlighted.
+Prisoners highly rated support for families, including: family days (‘excellent’); in-cell phones; information videos for family members showing life inside the prison; Storytime, which allows prisoners to make films of themselves reading bedtime stories for their children; and a supportive attitude if families are delayed on long journeys.
+The prisoner-led ‘Inside TV’, which helps keep prisoners informed, the 24-hour peer advice line (using the in-cell phones), and the wide range of peer support workers, including the buddy support system for those with social care needs, were also praised, as was a comprehensive approach to prisoner representation and consultation, and education.
+The on-wing Touch-screen terminal, normally on the wings, which allow prisoners to deal with many ‘domestic’ issues, such as submitting “apps” and ordering “canteen” system, known here as ATMs, allowing prisoners to order Process through which prisoners can purchase items such as toiletries, snacks and clothing from approved lists agreed by the prison and budget for themselves, submit applications, and book visits and appointments, was also highlighted.

 Staff also highlighted: Inside TV; in-cell phones; and support for family ties, including Storytime.
 They too rated the prisoner advice line, and felt that the ATMs helped prisoners to take more responsibility for themselves, as well as reducing the demands on staff and helping to reduce conflict by ensuring an electronic paper-trail for applications etc. Staff also appreciated recent team-building initiatives introduced by the The term by which Governors are known in private sector prisons.